Why 2 different kinds of Wet'suwet'en leaders support and oppose the gas pipeline | CBC News

 Opposition to the pipeline is being mounted by the majority of Wet'suwet'en hereditary chiefs.
 The clan chiefs have said that despite the agreements signed by the nation's band councils, the project needs the chiefs' authorization to proceed.

 They say the band councils are responsible for only the territory within their individual reserves, which were created through the Indian Act.
-But the hereditary chiefs say they are following law that predates colonialism — and therefore the Indian Act — meaning they assert authority over the broader 22,000 square kilometres of traditional territory that the pipeline would partially cross.
+But the hereditary chiefs say they are following Wet'suwet'en law, laws that predate colonization and the Indian Act, meaning they assert authority over the broader 22,000 square kilometres of traditional territory that the pipeline would cross.

-"They are following law which says to them that they need to protect the lands with which they have a sacred connection, which is a much larger piece of territories than the band chiefs are responsible for," said Kim Stanton, a Toronto-based lawyer who specializes in Aboriginal law.
+"They are following law, which says to them that they need to protect the lands with which they have a sacred connection, which is a much larger piece of territories than the band chiefs are responsible for," said Kim Stanton, a Toronto-based lawyer who specializes in Indigenous law.

 Do most Wet'suwet'en people back the project?

-It's difficult to determine how many of the over 3,000 people in the Wet'suwet'en Nation approve of the pipeline project.
+It's difficult to determine how many of the more than 3,000 members of the Wet'suwet'en Nation approve of the pipeline project.
 But it has certainly garnered the support of the elected leadership.

-Five of six band councils that fall under the Wet'suwet'en Nation umbrella are part of the 20 First Nations band councils to reach benefit agreements with Coastal GasLink.
-Those five are: Skin Tyee First Nation, Wet'suwet'en First Nation, Witset First Nation, Nee Tahi Buhn Band and Burns Lake Band.
+Five of six band councils that govern the member nations that make up Wet'suwet'en Nation are among the 20 First Nations band councils to reach benefit agreements with Coastal GasLink.
+Those five councils represent: Skin Tyee First Nation, Wet'suwet'en First Nation, Witset First Nation, Nee Tahi Buhn Band and Burns Lake Band.

 Bonnie Georgie, a member of the Witset First Nation and a former Coastal GasLink employee, told CBC Radio's As it Happens this month that while some people attended meetings and were very vocal in their opposition, "there's quite a bit of support for this project."